whelew/P-Five-Mildew/README.md

 ### Slug Size:

 Slug Size did become an issue, it might be due to the size of my model as it is a CNN model with 839,105 parameters, however after i downloaded it, it was only 10MBs in size.
 It is still a large file however the slugsize was over 500MB which caused difficult issues when uploading to heroku.
 To combat this I added the inputs folder (containing the kaggle dataset) to my gitignore and slugignore files.
-However this wasn't enough, I ended up having to add my final model to the gitignore and slugignore file as well and then load it in from a seperate source.
-I first tried google drive, however it worked when running the steamlit app from the terminal, however when trying to deploy on heroku it couldn't download the model.
+However this wasn't enough, I ended up having to add my final model to the gitignore and slugignore file as well and then load it in from a separate source.
+I first tried google drive, however it worked when running the streamlit app from the terminal, however when trying to deploy on heroku it couldn't download the model.
 I then opted for using a [hugging face space](https://huggingface.co/) as it works better when trying to deploy with heroku.
 This proved successful and I was able to successfully deploy my app to heroku and have the final model available.

 ## Deployment